timm/tested/docs/onRE.md

 Whoa! you say, that cannot be right!
 There are experts in the world, right, who do better than other people
 - Survivor bias
   - concentrating on entities that passed a selection process while overlooking those that did not
-- Are they "expert"? or in a population of 8 billion people, and "luck" a probability 0.5,
+- Are they "expert"? or in a population of 8 billion people, and "luck" at probability 0.5,
   20 people might get the 20 breaks (at odds $.5^{20}$) to select the 1000 "best" people in the world.